farahadina/Mutant-Spike-Altered-Binding-/README.md

 ---

-## Tujuan
+## Objectives
-- Membuat dan memodelkan struktur 3D varian RBD spike SARS-CoV-2
+- Create and model the 3D sturcture of SARS-CoV-2 RBD spike variants
-- Memvalidasi struktur 3 varian RBD spike SARS-CoV-2
+- Validate the structure of three SARS-CoV-2 RBD spike variants
-- Membandingkan perubahan struktur protein spike RBD spike SARS-CoV-2
+- Compare structural changes in the SARS-CoV-2 RBD spike protein
-- Menganalisis binding site ACES2 dan RMSD
+- Analyze the ACE2 binding site and RMSD

 ---

-## 🧪 Tools & Software
+## Tools & Software
-- SWISS-MODEL
+- SWISS-MODEL, to create a 3D structure model of the spike protein
-- PyMOL
+- PyMOL, as a protein visualization tools and RMSD analysis
-- Discovery Studio Visualizer
+- Discovery Studio Visualizer, as a hydrogen bond and bond distance analysis tool
-- MEGA X
+- MEGA X, for sequence aligntmend and comparing protein sequence
-- RCSB Protein Data Bank
+- RCSB Protein Data Bank, serves as a provider of FASTA Protein 6MOJ data

 ---